tikel1/HA-isometric-animated-picture-card/docs/tutorial.md

 ## 2. Animate it in Kling

 Use any image to video tools in order to animate the image.
 You can create animation sequences of the covers, fans, day/night, etc'.
-In this example, I used [Kling.ai](https://klingai.com/h5-app/invitation?code=7BLZEBP5VTT5) (referral link).
+In this example, I used [Kling.ai](https://klingai.com/h5-app/invitation?code=7BLZEBP5VTT5) (referral link) with the following prompt.

+**Prompt:**
+> The serene minimalist bedroom with a herringbone floor and soft green walls transitions as the dark electric window blinds slowly slide down, the ceiling fan begins rotating smoothly, captured in isometric perspective with a stationary camera